xpatrickthomas/abk_earth_day/index.md

 ---

-Next year's edition of ABK Earth Day <br>
+Next year’s edition of ABK Earth Day <br>
 will take place on **Thursday 22 April 2027** <br>

 ---